anacastrosalgado/DLPC/README.md

 # DLPC – *Dicionário da Língua Portuguesa Contemporânea*
-A repository of the *Dicionário da Língua Portuguesa Contemporânea* (DLPC, 2001) from the Academia das Ciências de Lisboa (ACL).
-This dictionary is currently being converted to the TEI Lex-0 format, a baseline TEI schema for encoding dictionaries.
+This is a repository for the conversion of the *Dicionário da Língua Portuguesa Contemporânea* (DLPC, 2001), published by Academia das Ciências de Lisboa (ACL), to the TEI Lex-0 format, a baseline TEI schema for encoding dictionaries.

 I'm working on making this major dictionary TEI Lex–0 native with the supervision of Toma Tasovac.